Skip To Main Content

 Exemptions

-According to the NSW government, your premises may stay open if it is:
+According to the NSW government, premises were able to stay open if it was:

 • used to provide a service to vulnerable people (such as a food bank or homeless shelter)